Ventority/LPrefixor/README.md

 <!-- GETTING STARTED -->
 ### Installation
 As every Spigot Plugin
-1. Download the .jar file in the Releases-Tab
+1. Download the newest .jar file in the Releases-Tab
+2. Download LuckPerms
-2. Place it inside your Spigot-Server's plugins-folder
+3. Place both .jar files inside your Spigot-Server's plugins-folder
-3. Enjoy
+4. Enjoy

 <p align="right">(<a href="#readme-top">back to top</a>)</p>